-A variety of treatments are available for patients with laryngeal cancer, or cancer of the larynx.
+A variety of treatments are available from our specialists for patients with laryngeal cancer, or cancer of the larynx.
 Some are standard; others are being tested in clinical trials.

 Surgery for Cancer of the Larynx